krobelus/rate-experiments/README.md

 =========================

 The implementation (`rate`) is available [^rate].
 It is a drop-in replacement for a subset of `drat-trim`'s functionality --- namely the forward and backward unsatisfiability checks.
 When a proof is accepted, `rate` can output core lemmas as DIMACS, LRAT or GRAT.
 Otherwise, the rejection of a proof can be supplemented by a SICK certificate of unsatisfiability.
-Input files compressed in one of several popular formats (Gzip, Zstandard, Bzip2, XZ, LZ4) are transparently decompressed .
+The representation of the DRAT proof --- binary or textual -- is automatically detected the same way as `drat-trim`.
+Additionally, compressed input files (Gzip, Zstandard, Bzip2, XZ, LZ4) are transparently deflated.

 There are two options that alter the semantics of the checking: